GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/meetings.md

 May -We viewed slides from our collection of work done by instructors at past conferences.
 We discussed what made some of those pieces work effectively.

-June - What’s keeping you from making art? \
+June - What’s keeping you from making art?
-Georgie systematically addressed the barriers to our creativity.
-For inspiration, she provided a handout of quotations about tea\
-plus an assortment of cup and mug images and encouraged us to adapt them to our work. \
-She and Lisa provided us with a supply of Arches Textwove paper.

-July - Drawn Letters\
+July - Drawn Letters
-Ellen shared several handouts featuring an assortment of drawn letters.
-Drawn letters are constructed with a smaller instrument rather than written with a standard calligraphy nib. \
-To easily draw calligraphic strokes, two pencils can be held together with a rubber band or tape.
-Two leads can fit comfortably in a piece of plastic straw.
-These strokes will form the skeleton of the letter.
-You will use a monoline tool, such as a single pencil, to fill out the rest of the shape. \
-Drawn letters lend themselves to an assortment of coloring techniques.
-We experimented with tools, and shared ideas among ourselves.

 August - Program: Karen Barber and Rei Pizzaro told us about their experiences at the summer conference.

-September - Blackletter\
+September - Blackletter
-After a discussion about guild revitalization, Marian gave us a quick overview of Blackletter, with handouts and practice paper.
-We explored the two broad groups - the N family and the O family.
-Miniscules only; majuscules are an entirely different kettle of fish!

-October - Sharing and planning\
+October - Sharing and planning
-After the initial planning portion of the meeting, those who participated in the guild’s recent lunchtime program at the recreation center shared what they did with the rest of us.

-November\
-First: those who were at the workshop with Barbara Close brought something of their work to share.
-Several wonderful accordion books were shown.\
-Second: Marian  demonstrated a new projector system that will allow easier demonstrations at meetings.\
-Third: Rei presented a program on Christmas cards.
-We spent time making cards and sharing our work.
+November

 December\
 We gathered for an evening of refreshments and socializing with a little bit of calligraphic fun thrown into the celebratory mix.
 We also analyzed commercial holiday or greeting cards.
-Finally we had a Yankee Gift Swap.

 ![Artist: Marian Henry](/img/marianh_resistentialism.jpg)